• Skip to primary navigation

 Using all of those senses in such a focused way is tiring.

-Even if your pup has trouble keeping up in coordination or physical fitness, you can still stimulate their brain with fun mental activities that enrich and occupy them so you don’t have to worry about too much energy.
+Even if your pup has trouble keeping up with coordination or physical fitness, you can still stimulate its brain with fun mental activities that enrich and occupy it so you don’t have to worry about too much energy.

 When it comes time to buy brain games for your dog, here are a few places to look that are worth considering.